Ghughra (sweet coconut pastries for Diwali)

 Place approximately 1-2 tablespoons of stuffing on one half of the pastry disc, and fold over the other half to make a crescent shape.
 Crimp the edges, twisting them slightly as you go.
 Alternatively, use a pastry cutter or a pastry mould.
 Make sure the ghughras are completely sealed so that no stuffing falls out.

 Stick a clove in the centre of each ghughra, if using.
 Cover with a damp cloth.

 Heat the ghee or oil until just below smoking point.
 Deep-fry the ghughras in batches on low to medium heat until light brown.

 Drain on kitchen paper, and let them cool.
 Store in an airtight container where they will keep for around 2-3 weeks – if there are any left!

-What to drink: I would drink black tea with this.
+What to drink: I would drink chai with this.
 For other Diwali drinks see here.

 If you found this post helpful and would like to support the website which is free to use it would be great if you'd make a donation towards its running costs or sign up to my regular Substack newsletter Eat This, Drink That for extra benefits.